nrinaudo/nrinaudo.github.com/source/_posts/2013-08-03-partial-functions.markdown

   // sqrt is only defined for positive numbers. def isDefinedAt(p: Double) = p >= 0

-  // Should this be called on a negative number, a MathError would be thrown. def apply(p: Double) = p match {
+  // Should this be called on a negative number, a MatchError would be thrown. def apply(p: Double) = p match {
     case a if a >= 0 => math.sqrt(a)
   }